motelangela07/A-Web-Based-Booking-System-for-Althea-s-Orchard-Private-Resort-and-Event-Places/README.md

 2. De Villa, Laudefintte M.
  10%
  For editing some background photos, and compiling it on index part system.
+2. De Villa, Laudefintte M.
+ 10%
+ For editing some background photos, and compiling it on index part system.
-3. Lipata, Riazel A.
+4. Lipata, Riazel A.
  30%
 For booking computation, system design and creating the flow of the system.
-4. Magsombol, Jhustine Renz M.
+5. Magsombol, Jhustine Renz M.
  10%
  For fixing the style for service page and room page.
-5. Motel, Angela V.
+6. Motel, Angela V.
  40%
  For creating the user and admin functionalities, system design, database, and system testing